 During the divorce proceedings, a custodial parent may generally not relocate with the children.
 However, post-divorce, a custodial parent may decide to move out of state.
 It is not always clear if the custodial parent has a right to move or not.
 Before relocating, a parent must notify the non-custodial parent of their intended move, and if the non-custodial parent doesn’t agree, he or she should file an emergency petition with a Rockville court to prevent the custodial parent from leaving the state with the minor children.

 In addition, the non-custodial parent must file a motion for modification of custody and access and request a hearing.
 Since the hearing could take many months to be scheduled, it is important to get the court to order that the minor children must stay in the State of Maryland pending the decision by the trial judge at a modification hearing.

 If both parents agree with the proposed relocation they should modify their written custody agreement spelling out the specific terms of their new agreement.
 A Rockville relocation attorney would be familiar with local court procedures and can assist with meeting deadlines, filing documents, and providing the necessary evidence.

-Important Factors in a Relocation Case
+Important Factors in a Rockville Relocation Case

-If there is a court hearing, the judge will examine evidence provided with the relocation request and make a decision based on the child’s best interests.
+If there is a court hearing, the judge will examine the evidence provided with the relocation request and make a decision based on the child’s best interests.
 A Rockville court would consider the following factors, along with many others, when determining whether a parent’s proposed relocation is in their child’s best interests:

 - The child’s age and their mental and physical health